 Let me tell you about Anima Sola.
-Based on Roman Catholic tradition, it is an image depicting the Lone Soul; she is often portrayed in bondage, alone and imprisoned, fires surrounding her, yet holding up her hand in hope, refusing to allow her current circumstances to define her entire life’s experience or even the very aspects of who she is.
+Based on Roman Catholic tradition, it is an image depicting a woman in fires, also called “the Lone Soul”.
+She is often portrayed in bondage, alone and imprisoned, fires surrounding her, yet holding up her hand in hope, refusing to allow her current circumstances to define her entire life’s experience or even the very aspects of who she is.
 The Lone Soul is a state also referred to as the dark night of the soul, or purgatory, or confronting one’s shadows within, so that integration of Self can occur.
 This aspect of a human’s experience was what the alchemists called nigredo, meaning blackness or the dark period that occurs between two days, dying back, cutting out, purifying, to ultimately make space for grace.
 Many alchemists believed that the pathway to the philosopher’s stone, or enlightenment, was to first take all alchemical ingredients to be cleansed and cooked extensively to a uniform black matter.
 In Jungian Psychology, facing our shadow self is what ultimately lead to self-integration and self-fulfillment.
 For Carl Jung, the principles of alchemy were what he believed to be his most important part of becoming a pioneer in psychology.
 Black work, or nigredo, is something the ego resists but it is the key to self-awareness and individualization.

 Louis Welden Hawkins